 vinyasa flow YOGA

 Vinyasa Flow yoga is my personal practice.
-After over 15 years of regular practice, it still inspires and carries me through life's challenges and transitions–it has been the single most grounding element in my adult life.
+After 20 years of regular practice, it still inspires and carries me through life's challenges and transitions–it has been the single most grounding element in my adult life.

 As a child, I trained as a gymnast, a swimmer, and then as a dancer.
 However, as an adult, embarking on my career in design in New York City, I quickly found myself inactive and unhealthy.
 Desk-bound.
 To help regain some balance, I started yoga on a whim at the suggestion of a friend.
 It has such a profound change on my life that I found myself signing up for a yoga teacher training 2 years later, which I completed with my teachers Jhon Tamayo, Adrienne Burke and Beth Biegler.